pubkey/async-test-util/README.md

 ## waitUntil()

-Waits until the given predicate-function returns true.
+Waits until the given predicate-function returns a truthy value.
 Throws if the optional timeout has passed before.

 ```javascript
 it('should wait until server is online', async() => {